 - Hand sanitizer will be provided at the exit

-View the Specimen Ballot for the 2020 Annual Town Election here or click the image below.
+Specimen Ballot for the 2021 Annual Town Election:

-A new law has been passed clarifying that any person taking precaution related to COVID-19 in response to a declared state of emergency or from guidance from a medical professional, local or state health official, or any civil authority shall be deemed to be unable by reason of physical disability to cast their vote in person at a polling location.
+Currently, any person taking precautions related to COVID-19 in response to a declared state of emergency or from guidance from a medical professional, local or state health official, or any civil authority shall be deemed to be unable by reason of physical disability to cast their vote in person at a polling location.

 It is the opinion of this office that you qualify for an absentee ballot due to physical disability if: